 where the Aharonov-Bohm phase gained on going around the triangle $(\vec r_1, \vec r_2, \vec r_3)$ was expressed through the triangle area $A_{123}$ and the flux quantum $\phi_0$.
 This result, which links chirality to the flux of $b$ through the triangle $(\vec r_1, \vec r_2, \vec r_3)$, applies to electrons in an external magnetic field regardless of its origin.
 E.g., it describes electrons in a geometric field $b$ due to isospin textures such as those discussed recently for twisted TMD homobilayers \cite{Wu2019,Morales2024} and isospin-polarized Bernal bilayers\cite{Dong2022}.

-The result in Eq.\eqref{eq:GGG-GGG_phases} clarifies the geometric meaning of chirality and its general properties as well as utility.
-Chirality changes sign when the triangle orientation is reversed.
-It also vanishes at $b=0$, when time reversal symmetry is restored.
-When $b$ is finite but small, or when the three points are close to each other, chirality is proportional to the area of the triangle $(\vec r_1, \vec r_2, \vec r_3)$.
-Nonzero spin chirality induced by orbital dynamics in spin-unpolarized metals is a local quantity, taking large values at distances comparable to the Fermi wavelength, $|\vec r_j-\vec r_k|\lesssim\lambda_F$, and decaying rapidly at larger distances.
-For example, for carriers in a parabolic band, $H=p^2/2m$, the radius dependence is logarithmic at short distances, $G^0(\epsilon,\vec r_j,\vec r_k)\sim -\frac{2m}{\hbar^2}\log|\vec r_j-\vec r_k|/\lambda_F$, decaying rapidly at distances greater than $\lambda_F$.
+The result in Eq.\eqref{eq:GGG-GGG_phases} clarifies the geometric meaning of chirality and its general properties.
+Chirality changes sign when the triangle orientation is reversed; it also vanishes when time reversal symmetry is restored at $b=0$.
+When $b$ is finite but small, or when the three points are close to each other, chirality is proportional to the triangle area $A_{123}$.
+It is a local quantity, taking large values at distances $|\vec r_j-\vec r_k|$ comparable to the Fermi wavelength, and falling off quickly at larger distances.
+E.g., for a parabolic band, $G^0(\epsilon,\vec r_j,\vec r_k)\sim -\frac{2m}{\hbar^2}\log|\vec r_j-\vec r_k|/\lambda_F$ at short distances, decaying rapidly at distances greater than $\lambda_F$.

 Vorticity of orbital currents, the effect responsible for spin chirality, manifests through the angular dependence of $G(\epsilon,\vec r_j,\vec r_k)$ allowing particles to gain phase on going around a loop.
 In the example above, the phase was due to a magnetic field, positive or negative depending on the loop orientation.
-Similar behavior is also found for carriers in bands equipped with $k$-space Berry curvature, in the absence of magnetic field.
-Here, we illustrate it for the Haldane model\cite{Haldane1988}, representing a gapped graphene bandstructure created by a staggered magnetic flux pattern.
-The Hamiltonian for this model is of the form $H(\vec p)=\vec d(\vec p)\cdot \vec \tau$, where $\vec \tau=(\tau_1,\tau_2,\tau_3)$ are isospin $2\times 2$ Pauli matrices, and $\vec d(\vec p)$ is a vector that, as $\vec p$ varies in the Brillouin zone, sweeps a $4\pi$ solid angle.
+Similar behavior will also occur for carriers in bands equipped with $k$-space Berry curvature, in the absence of magnetic field.
+Here, we demonstrate it for the Haldane model\cite{Haldane1988}, representing a gapped graphene bandstructure created by a staggered magnetic flux pattern.
+Haldane model captures the behavior in TRS-broken phases of valley-polarized graphene and many other systems [see \cite{Grover2022} and references therein].